adityarudrawar/go-backend/README.md

 ## Building and running the application

+You can directly run the kubernetes files or the docker containers by the commands below, you can also build the custom image stated below.

-### Create Custom postgres docker image
+### A. Create Custom postgres docker image
-Modiy the database/init.sql according to your needs to create your databases, tables, relations, and load data.
+Modify the database/init.sql according to your needs to create your databases, tables, relations, and load data.
 During the building phase the Docker image will be builded by running the script inside the container to create the custom postgres image.

 Command to build the postgres docker image